SoftUni-Internal/interactive-content/EN/02-ORM-Fundamentals/00-Lesson-Introduction.md

 # Lesson Content

-## In this lesson, you will learn:
+## In this lesson you will learn:

 **1. ORM**
   - Definition
-  - ORM Techniques
+  - ORM techniques
   - Operations using ORM

 **2. ORM Advantages**
-  - Where ORM excels
-  - Where ORM falls behind
+  - Where ORM excels and where it falls short

 [/slide]